For men navigating changes in sexual health and function

 You're not broken

-That isn't a marketing position.
-It is the reality that most conversations around erectile function rarely acknowledge.
+That isn’t a marketing position.
+It is simply the reality that many conversations around men's sexual function fail to acknowledge.

 A Note on Expectations